BitScout/hydrant_radar/README.md

-# hydrant_radar
+# Hydrant Radar

-A map of nearby fire hydrants
+A map of nearby fire hydrants and other stuff